johnnovak/dotfiles/README.md

 #### Using the same vimrc file for vim/Cygwin and native gVim under Windows

-The easiest way to do this to create an NTFS junction in your Windows user directory to point to the actual vimrc file (**not** the symlink, that won't work) in your Cygwin home directory.
+The easiest way to do this to create an NTFS junction in your Windows user directory that points point to the actual vimrc file in your Cygwin home directory (pointing to a symlink won't work, e.g. `~/.vimrc`).
 To do this, issue the following command from the Windows command line (you will probably need admin privileges):